Deciding where to stay in Cusco is no easy task. The city is filled with many different neighborhoods, and not all of them are safe.

 If you don’t feel so well after hiking in the Andes, visiting Machu Picchu, or for any altitude-related sickness, the hotel offers free oxygen treatment that will make you feel better.
 After the oxygen treatment, relax in their indoor relaxation pool or their spa.

-The personalized attention you get from this hotel makes it feel like a 5-star home, not a hotel.
+The personalized attention you get from this luxury hotel makes it feel like a 5-star home, not a hotel.